Web design tutorial Web Design for Beginner Html Part-013

 HTML Frames

-HTML frames are used to divide your browser window into multiple sections
+HTML frames are used to divide your browser window into multiple sectionswhere each section can load a separate HTML document.
+A collection of

 frames in the browser window is known as a frameset.
 The window is